skysheng7/linux_command_in_aws_ec2/README.md

 ### Meet Ollie the Otter

 Ollie is a curious little otter who dreams of becoming a **Data Scientist**.
-She lives peacefully by the riverbank, spending her evenings on her otter-sized laptop learning **Linux** so she can:
+She lives peacefully by the ocean, spending her evenings on her otter-sized laptop learning **Linux** so she can:

 - Organize her **fish collection**,
-- Analyze **clam crunching patterns**,
+- Analyze **clam patterns**,
 - Clean up her **messy shell data**.

-She's built her own folder system, crafted clever Bash scripts, and was about to publish her first shellfish dataset...

 ---